Should I Use A Heart Rate Monitor After Open Heart Surgery?

 Guess what?
 From then on, I became a little more interested in the pattern of my heart beats.
 I really became good at heart rate monitoring during my second month in cardiac rehab.
 Thanks to the excellent help of Debbie, Karey and Socorro at the Torrance Memorial Cardiac Rehab Clinic, I was able to get a solid understanding of how and when to (i) increase my heart rate and (ii) decrease my heart rate.

 To help me, I purchased an inexpensive heart rate monitor.
 I believe you can get heart rate monitors at most sporting stores (Sport Chalet, Big Five) or Wal-Mart.
 I just looked at Amazon.
-If you want, click below and you will be taken straight to Amazon’s heart monitor section.
+If you want, click this link and you will be taken straight to Amazon’s heart monitor section.
+(Fyi, I do not make any money from your purchase at Amazon.)

 I think my heart monitor cost $40.
 From what I hear, you should not buy an expensive model.
 Most of the monitors (e.g. Polar) all use the same technology.